radiantlogic-v8/documentation-new/documentation/use-cases/onprem-entraidsync.md

 description: Synchronizing On-Prem AD Users to Entra ID
 ---

-## Synchronizing On-Prem AD Users to Entra ID
+## Overview

-This document provides the steps to synchronize on-premises Active Directory (AD) users to **Entra ID** (formerly Azure Active Directory) using **Identity Data Management**.
+This document provides the steps to synchronize on-premises Active Directory (AD) users to Entra ID (formerly Azure Active Directory) using Identity Data Management.

-This synchronization includes common user attributes such as names, email addresses, group memberships, as well as users’ password hash — allowing synchronized users to sign in to Entra ID with their on-prem credentials.
+This synchronization includes common user attributes such as names, email addresses, group memberships as well as users’ password hash, allowing synchronized users to sign in to Entra ID with their on-prem credentials.

-This guide focuses on users whose identities are initially created in the on-premises Active Directory and then synchronized to Entra ID using **Identity Data Management**.
+This guide focuses on users whose identities are initially created in the on-premises Active Directory and then synchronized to Entra ID using Identity Data Management.

-### Prerequisites
+## Prerequisites

 ### Identity Data Management Requirements